-Part two of our series Cat catastrope: Why are we behind Australia in managing cats?
+Part 2 of our series Cat catastrope: Why are we behind Australia in managing cats?

 Curfews, leash walking, registration, and desexing.
 These are just some of the ways Australia is addressing domestic cat management and getting further ahead of Aotearoa New Zealand in protecting their threatened native species.